botleague/botleague/README.md

 ##### 1. Accept `/eval` POST

-`https://your-endpoint/eval/[problem_name]?seed=[seed_value]`, i.e. `/eval/domain_randomization_sanity?seed=9999999999&eval-key=asdf`
+`https://your-endpoint/eval/[problem_name]`, i.e. `/eval/domain_randomization`

-Problem endpoints will receive pull request notifications when a bot is submitted along with a secret problem evaluation key (`eval-key`).
+with JSON payload containing the following:

-One random seed value is also generated that is broadcast to all of the problem evaluators for the bot.
+`seed`: A random number between 0 and 1 million.
+This is broadcast to all of the problem evaluators for the bot submission.

+`eval_key`: Secret problem evaluation key unique to the evaluation of the bot on this problem.
+Used to communicate back to liaison in `/confirm` and `/results`.

 ##### 2. Send `/confirm` POST